syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 **Support for List data type**

-For `List` data type property, you have to set the `ItemsSource` by using the [IDataFormSourceProvider`Link`, based on that [RadioButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) [items]`Link` will be added.
+For `List` data type property, you have to set the `ItemsSource` by using the `IDataFormSourceProvider`, based on that [RadioButton](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/radiobutton?view=net-maui-7.0) `items` will be added.

 {% tabs %}
 {% highlight C# %}